nodeshift-archived/license-reporter/README.md

-  --version                    Show version number                     [boolean] --help                       Show help                               [boolean] --cwd                        Change the current working directory --merge-product-name, --mpn  The name the product which the license.xml are
+  --version                    Show version number                     [boolean] --help                       Show help                               [boolean] --cwd                        Change the current working directory --merge-project-name, --mpn  The name the project which the license.xml are
                                part of.                               [required]
   --merge-license-xmls, --mlx  A comma separated list of license.xml files to
                                merge.                                 [required]